Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

 # Functional Badge

 In the paper we run ```generator_and_check_subsume_cs``` for varius inputs and for every one that terminated under our criterion we added to the dataset we exemined.
-Since this is random generation of BPs, one may not generated the same set of BPs by itself but it is alright, scince we aim to for other foelds to use this tool for theor pwn fields and find new uses for him.
+Since this is random generation of BPs, one may not generated the same set of BPs by itself but it is alright, since we aim to for other fields to use this tool for their own fields and find new uses for it.

 We include the data generated for the experiments in the ```results.csv```.